jamesclancy/SafeCardGame/README.md

     | _ -> "Failed to create players" |> Error
 ```

 I similarly had to update the currentStepInformation to utilize the updated GameStep type.
-Using the fact that whos turn it is is now embeded in the state I was able to simplify the yourCurrentStepClasses function like:
+Using the fact that whose turn it is now embedded in the state I was able to simplify the yourCurrentStepClasses function like:

 ```
 let yourCurrentStepClasses (gameState : GameState) (gamesStep: GameStep) =